samucodesh/intro/docs/intro-to-oss/glossary.md

 ## Docs

 Docs is an abbreviation for "documentation".
 It primarily explains how to implement and use a product or an open source project.
-It also provides information on how to contribute to the project and expectations for contributors.
+It also provides information on how to contribute to the project and outlines expectations for contributors.
 Documentation is often written using [Markdown](https://www.markdownguide.org/), a lightweight markup language.

 ## Fork